Tcc-grupo-10/TweetPicker/README.md

 #### Running
     - Windows:
         - Edit the run.bat file and push your credentials
+        - Just double click on it!
+(Windows been Windows)
     - Mac/Linux:
         - Edit the run.sh file and push your credentials
+        - On terminal:
+            - ./run.sh

     - DO NOT COMMIT/PUSH TO GITHUB THIS FILE!!